yoctoproject/poky/documentation/ref-manual/variables.rst

       Here are some examples of features you can add:

-        - "dbg-pkgs" - Adds -dbg packages for all installed packages including symbol information for debugging and profiling.
+        - "dbg-pkgs" --- adds -dbg packages for all installed packages including symbol information for debugging and profiling.

-        - "debug-tweaks" - Makes an image suitable for debugging.
+        - "debug-tweaks" --- makes an image suitable for debugging.
 For example, allows root logins without passwords and enables post-installation logging.
 See the 'allow-empty-password' and 'post-install-logging' features in the ":ref:`ref-features-image`" section for more information.
-        - "dev-pkgs" - Adds -dev packages for all installed packages.
+        - "dev-pkgs" --- adds -dev packages for all installed packages.
 This is useful if you want to develop against the libraries in the image.
-        - "read-only-rootfs" - Creates an image whose root filesystem is read-only.
+        - "read-only-rootfs" --- creates an image whose root filesystem is read-only.
 See the ":ref:`dev-manual/common-tasks:creating a read-only root filesystem`" section in the Yocto Project Development Tasks Manual for more information
-        - "tools-debug" - Adds debugging tools such as gdb and strace.
+        - "tools-debug" --- adds debugging tools such as gdb and strace.
-        - "tools-sdk" - Adds development tools such as gcc, make, pkgconfig and so forth.
+        - "tools-sdk" --- adds development tools such as gcc, make, pkgconfig and so forth.
-        - "tools-testapps" - Adds useful testing tools such as ts_print, aplay, arecord and so forth.
+        - "tools-testapps" --- adds useful testing tools such as ts_print, aplay, arecord and so forth.

       For a complete list of image features that ships with the Yocto